php-fig/fig-standards/proposed/http-handlers/request-handlers-meta.md

 system should use an intermediary request handler as a way to link middleware together.
-The final or innermost middleware will act as a gateway to application code and generate a response from its results; alternately, the middleware may delegate this responsibility to a _request handler_.
+The final or innermost middleware will act as a gateway to application code and generate a response from its results; alternately, the middleware may delegate this responsibility to a dedicated request handler.

 #### Why doesn't middleware use `__invoke`?